Mobisolaa/Linear-regression-model-Car-price/README.md

 = 19,976 -0.061*(74,640) -560.3*(3) +2527*(1) +1155.3*(1)
 = £17,424.4

-For full read, which includes the correlation analysis, multicolinearity, and all other assumptions tested please
+For full read, which includes the correlation analysis, multicolinearity, and all the assumptions tested please